dcstlouis/django-rest-framework/docs/tutorial/5-relationships-and-hyperlinked-apis.md

 ## Creating an endpoint for the root of our API

 Right now we have endpoints for 'snippets' and 'users', but we don't have a single entry point to our API.
-To create one, we'll use a regular function-based view and the `@api_view` decorator we introduced earlier.
+To create one, we'll use a regular function-based view and the [`@api_view`][apiview] decorator we introduced earlier.
 In your `snippets/views.py` add:

     from rest_framework.decorators import api_view
     from rest_framework.response import Response